Philipp91/picasa2digikam/README.md

       touches every single file on disk, which might not be desirable) as an alternative way of migrating your face tags.

+## Where to find `contacts.xml`?

+* Can be found at `%LocalAppData%\Google\Picasa2\contacts\contacts.xml`
+* Also can be obtained from performing a backup operation from within Picasa.
+It will be in the backup location as `$Application Data\Google\Picasa2\contacts\backup.xml`

 ## Installation

 Clone the repository and `cd` into it.
 Install `pip3 install psutil`.
 On Windows, also `pip3 install pywin32`.

 ## Suggested usage

 This script writes into the digiKam database.
 If you already have photos in digiKam, you should *at least* make a backup.
-Furthermore, this script has been tested only when writing into an "empty" digiKam instance, so you might get better results by starting with an empty instance too.
+Furthermore, testing shows this script works best when writing into an "empty" digiKam instance.
+If you already have faces identified prior to running this script, you might get duplicate entries if the digiKam name does not match the name this script found.

 You may also want to make a backup of the photo directories, though the script doesn't write there.
 Depending on your metadata sync settings in digiKam, digiKam itself may (or not) write some of the added metadata to EXIF tags in your photos.

 0. Optional: As this is your last chance to make edits in Picasa that will also be reflected in digiKam, you may want to do some cleanups there: